 How do I prepare my company for the .NET change?

-- If you are building something new, do it with .NET Core 3.1.
+- Like many .Net development companies are doing now – if you are building something new, do it with .NET Core 3.1.

 - If you are not using .NET at all, should you consider it?
 Do you want to use WebAssembly?
 Maybe it’s worth taking a look at Blazor.
 Similarly, the way to go about it could be with Rust (performance).